paarthenon/pixiv-god-mode/README.md

 ## Bookmark Illustration page

- * Action to load all recommended images
+ * Injected a View All button
  * (with server) downloaded images are faded out

 # Development